This image is available for download, without charge, under the Getty's Open Content Program.

 Nees, Lawrence.
 "Between Carolingian and Romanesque in France: Cambridge Fitzwilliam Museum, MS McClean 19 and Its Relatives."
 In The Cambridge Illuminations: The Conference Papers.
 Stella Panayotova, ed.
 (London: Harvey Miller, 2007), p.
 38.

 Schüppel, Katharina Christa.
 "Fede e iconografia: le croci di Ariberto."
 In Ariberto da Intimiano: fede, potere e cultura a Milano nel secolo XI.
 Ettore Bianchi, Martina Basile Weatherill, Miriam Rita Tessera and Manuela Beretta eds.
-(Cinisello Balsamo an p.
+(Cinisello Balsamo and Milan: Silvana, 2007), p.
 300.

 Nishimura, Margot McIlwain.
 Images in the Margins (Los Angeles: J. Paul Getty Museum; London: The British Library, 2009), p.
 7, fig. 4.